Anthrax is an infection, which can be life threatening.

 If inhalation anthrax is suspected, your doctor may order a chest x-ray to examine your lungs.

 It is important to start antibiotics early.
 Any delay greatly increases the risk of death, especially with inhalation anthrax.
 Treatment may be started with IV medications followed by oral antibiotics.
 You may need to take antibiotics for many weeks.

-Inhalation anthrax may also be treated with a monoclonal antibody that specifically targets and neutralizes anthrax bacteria.
+Inhalation anthrax may also be treated with a monoclonal antibody that specifically targets and neutralizes the anthrax bacteria.

-Finding the source of the anthrax is very important.
-Public health officials will check places where the person lives and works.
+Finding the source of the anthrax is important.
+Public health officials will check places where the infected person lives and works.
 Contaminated surfaces should be disinfected.
 Other people who may have been exposed will be tested.
 They may be given preventative antibiotics.

 It is difficult to tell if you have been exposed.
 Anthrax is colorless, and has no smell or taste.
 Seek medical care if you suspect that you have had contact with anthrax.
 Antibiotics may be able to prevent infection following exposure.
 There is a vaccine to prevent anthrax.
 It requires multiple shots and is only partially effective.
 The vaccine is not recommended for the general population.
 It is routinely given to military personnel.

 Strategies to prevent exposure to anthrax include: